Strippit Houdaille

 --- Incorrect Heatsink

-Some Chowder-Head at Strippit Designed the Floor-Plate, at the Bottom of Control, with the 2
+Some Chowder-Head at Strippit Designed the Floor-Plate, at Bottom of Control, with

 This Work Requires New Parts and a Technician that Knows what he's doing!